-Tippoo manifested remarkable industry in his endeavours to establish the reputation of a reformer; but the regulations framed for the government of his dominions, were enforced by penalties of so revolting a character, as alone to prove the lawgiver unfit to exercise authority over his fellowmen; equally so, whether these were prompted by diabolical wickedness, or the " Hisaberrations of a diseased intellect. tory," says Colonel Wilks, "exhibits no prior example of a code perverting all possible purposes of punishment as a public example, combining the terrors of death with coldblooded irony, filthy ridicule, and obscene mutilation-the pranks of a monkey with the abominations of a monster." § Such a despotism, based on usurpation and fraud, and exercised with unparalleled ferocity, Britain may well rejoice in having been permitted to abolish.
+Tippoo manifested remarkable industry in his endeavours to establish the reputation of a reformer; but the regulations framed for the government of his dominions, were enforced by penalties of so revolting a character, as alone to prove the lawgiver unfit to exercise authority over his fellowmen; equally so, whether these were prompted by diabolical wickedness, or the aberrations of a diseased intellect. " History," says Colonel Wilks, "exhibits no prior example of a code perverting all possible purposes of punishment as a public example, combining the terrors of death with coldblooded irony, filthy ridicule, and obscene mutilation-the pranks of a monkey with the abominations of a monster."§ Such a despotism, based on usurpation and fraud, and exercised with unparalleled ferocity.
+Britain may well rejoice in having been permitted to abolish.

-The total military establishment of Tippoo was estimated at about 100,000, including matchlockmen and peons (revenue officers or police); his field army at 47,470 The granaries, arsenals, effective troops. and magazines of all kinds in Seringapatam, were abundantly stored ; || but a very exaggerated idea had, as is commonly the case, been formed of the amount of his treasure in gold and jewels, the total value of which did not reach a million and a-half sterling, and was entirely appropriated by the conquering army.
+The total military establishment of Tippoo was estimated at about 100,000, including matchlockmen and peons (revenue officers or police); his field army at 47,470 effective troops.
+The granaries, arsenals, and magazines of all kinds in Seringapatam, were abundantly stored ; || but a very exaggerated idea had, as is commonly the case, been formed of the amount of his treasure in gold and jewels, the total value of which did not reach a million and a-half sterling, and was entirely appropriated by the conquering army.
 In acknowledgment of the energy and forethought displayed by the numbers of inferior rank.
 The total loss of the British, during the siege, was twenty-two officers killed and forty-five wounded (twenty-five of these in the storming of the citadel); rank and file-Europeans, 181 killed, 622 wounded, twenty-two missing : natives, 119 killed, 420 wounded, and 100 missing.
 In the fort were found 929 pieces of ordnance (373 brass guns, sixty mortars, eleven howitzers, 466 iron guns, and twelve mortars), of which 287 were mounted on the fortifications : there were also 424,400 round shot; 520 lbs. of gunpowder, and 99,000 muskets, carbines, &c.
-Within the fortress were eleven large powder-magazines; seventy-two expense magazines; eleven armories for making and furnishing small arms; three buildings with machines for boring guns ; four large arsenals, and seventeen other storehouses, containing accoutrements, swords, &c.; and many granaries abundantly filled with provisions of governor-general, in directing the whole resources of British India to one point, and thus, humanly speaking, ensuring success in a single campaign, he was raised a step in the peerage,\ and informed that, by the concurrent authority of his majesty's ministers and the Court of Directors, a portion of the spoils of Seringapatam, to the value of £100,000, would be directed to be appropriated for his use, the remainder to be divided among the troops.
-Lord Wellesley was far from rich, but he unhesitatingly refused this tempting offer, as an encroachment on the claims of the army, and, moreover, as being an injurious precedent, likely to afford the future arbiters of peace and war, in India, pecuniary temptations to a belligerent policy.
-A star and badge of the order of St. Patrick, composed of some of Tippoo's jewels, was all that he accepted at the time.
-In 1801, an annuity of £5,000 was settled on him by the company.
+Within the fortress were eleven large powder-magazines; seventy-two expense magazines; eleven armories for making and furnishing small arms; three buildings with machines for boring guns; four large arsenals, and seventeen other storehouses, containing accoutrements, swords, &c.; and many granaries abundantly filled with provisions of every description .- (Beatson's War with Tippoo.)